Coop

 Delete an object on the Coop

-Directly Here we delete the question object that we posted above by calling the delete() method on the class of the object (Question) and passing the uuid of the object:
+Here we delete a question object by calling the delete() method on the class of the object (Question) and passing the uuid of the object:

 from edsl import Question